-As at December 31, 2017, the provision for contingent consideration comprised of €8.9 million and €1.5 million relating to the acquisition of La Cocinera and the Lutosa brand respectively.
+As at December 31, 2018, the provision for contingent consideration comprised of €1.5 million relating to the acquisition of the Lutosa brand.

-During the year ended December 31, 2017, a €0.4 million charge has been recognized relating to the unwinding of discounting on deferred consideration for the La Cocinera acquisition which occurred in Spain in April 2015.
-The consideration payable is dependent on specific future events and performance conditions being met.
-The payment is deferred until April 2020 but must be paid earlier if certain decisions are made by the Company.
-There was negligible movement on the contingent consideration provided for the Lutosa brand (under license until 2020), which was acquired in Belgium in 2014 and payable in 2019.
+During the year ended December 31, 2018, a €0.3 million charge has been recognized relating to the unwinding of discounting on deferred consideration for the La Cocinera acquisition which occurred in Spain in April 2015.
+The consideration was settled in advance of its 2020 due date in December 2018, utilizing €6.5 million of the provision.
+The remaining provision is no longer required and so has been released.
+There was negligible movement on the contingent consideration provided for the Lutosa brand (under license until 2020), which was acquired in Belgium in 2014 and is payable in 2019.
+This payment has been presented as an investing cash flow within the Statement of Cash Flows.